 A recent study set out to see what effect this plastic was having on the food chain.
-Medaka, a species of fish, were fed three different diets.
+Medaka, a species of fish, was fed three different diets.

-- The first group of medaka were fed regular fish food
+- The first group of medaka was fed regular fish food

 - The second group received a diet consisting of 10 percent “virgin” plastic (containing no pollutants)

 - The third group received a diet consisting of 10 percent plastic that had been immersed in the San Diego Bay for several months

 When tested two months later, the fish on the marine plastic diet had much higher levels of persistent organic pollutants — and were more likely to have tumors and liver problems.
 Chelsea Rochman, author of the study and assistant professor of ecology and evolutionary biology at the University of Toronto, explains, “We found that when the plastic interacts with the juices in the [fish’s] stomach, the chemicals come off of plastic and are transferred into the bloodstream or tissue.”

 So what effect does this have on humans?
 The chemicals released when plastic breaks down — such as bisphenol A, styrene and PS oligomer — have been shown to cause hormone disruption and interfere with the reproductive systems of animals.
 Furthermore, high levels of bisphenol A are significantly associated with heart disease, diabetes, impotence and breast cancer.